Reach out anytime

 How to accept God’s gift of salvation.

-In order to accept God’s gift, we must believe that Jesus is God’s Son (John 3:16), that He lived a sinless life (2 Corinthians 5:210), that He was raised from the dead (Acts 2:24) and that He now sits at the right hand of God (Luke 22:69-70)
+To accept God’s gift, we must believe that Jesus is God’s Son (John 3:16), that He lived a sinless life (2 Corinthians 5:21), that He was raised from the dead (Acts 2:24), and that He now sits at the right hand of God (Luke 22:69-70)

 We are called to live lives that reflect His gift of grace that we’ve accepted